FairwindsOps/rok8s-scripts/README.md

 ### helm-deploy

 Using helm chart(s) to manage release.
 Helm allows more templating and has DRYer config, but does increase the complexity of the Kubernetes spec files.
-Reference the example `./examples/helm` and the helm documentation for assitance creating charts.
+Reference the example `./examples/helm` and the helm documentation for assistance creating charts.

 ### helm-template